Paraphraser/IOTstackBackup/README.md

 If you pass a value for *runtag*, it must be a single string that does not contain characters that are open to misinterpretation by `bash`, such as spaces, dollar signs and so on.

-There is also an implied assumption that `$HOSTNAME` does not contain spaces or special characters.
+There is also an implied assumption that HOSTNAME does not contain spaces or special characters.

 The scripts will **not** protect you if you ignore this restriction.
 Ignoring this restriction **will** create a mess and you have been warned!